CaesarWWK/cs/Discrete Structure/assignment1.md

      1  1  0       1       1      0
      1  0  1       1       0      1
      1  0  0       1       1      0
+     0

      So A is true, B is false and C is true.
 Or A is true, B is true and C is false.

 (2)   A B   ~A->~B  ~B->~A
       1 1     1       1
-      1 0     1       0  So the answer is that both A and B are 0 1     1       1
+      1 0     1       0
+      0 1     0       1
       0 0     0       1
      So the answer is that both A and B are telling truth or A is telling the truth and B is lying.
+Or A is telling the truth, B is lying.

 (3)    A  B  C   ~B->~C  ~C->~A  ~A->~B
        1  1  1     1       1       1
        1  1  0     1       0       1
-       1  0  1     1       1       1
+       1  0  1     0       1       1
-       1  0  0     1       1       1
+       1  0  0     1       0       1
-       0  1  1     1       1       1
+       0  1  1     1       1       0
        0  1  0     1       1       0
        0  0  1     0       1       1
        0  0  0     1       1       1